ToyinFemi/LITA_PROJECT-Salas-Data./README.md

 - UnitPrice: The amount of each product.

 ### Tools Used
-- Microsoft Excel: For Data Cleaning, Analysis, and Visualization.
+1. Microsoft Excel: For Data Cleaning, Analysis, and Visualization.
-- Structured Query Language(SQL): For Querying of Data.
+2. Structured Query Language(SQL): For Querying of Data.
-- Power BI: For Data Transformation, and Virtualization.
+3. Power BI: For Data Transformation, and Virtualization.

 ### Data Cleaning and Preparations

 The following actions were performed to clean and prepare the data:

 - Data Loading and Inspection on Microsoft Excel, SQL, and Power BI.
-- Data Cleaning and Formating on Microsoft Excel and Power BI.
+- Data Cleaning and Formatting on Microsoft Excel and Power BI.
 - Handling and Calculating missing variables on Microsoft Excel, SQL, and Power BI.

+### Exploratory Data Analysis

+The data was explored to determine the following:

+- Total sales by product, region, and month.
+- Average sales per product.
+- Total revenue by region.
+- Total sales for each product category.
+- Number of sales transactions in each region.
+- Highest-selling product by total sales value.
+- Total revenue per product.
+- Monthly sales totals for the year 2024.
+- Top 5 customers by total purchase amount.
+- Percentage of total sales contributed by each region.
+- Products with no sales in the last quarter.
+- Regional breakdowns